 Economic threshold has been defined as ‘the weed density at which the cost of weed control equals the increased return on yield in the current year’ (Knezevic et al., 2017).
 Because they account for crop losses only in the current cropping season, economic thresholds are single-year measures of weed effects.
 Also, economic thresholds are based on factors such as the price of the crop at harvest, herbicide, and application cost, anticipated crop yield, and the yield loss - weed density relationships which are a function of environmental factors (e.g., soil types and climate).
 Since the primary cause of yield reductions by weeds is through competition for growth-limiting resources (light, water, and nutrients), the economic threshold is not therefore constant for particular weed-crop combinations and can differ within the same geographic region.

 In crop-weed competition, the additive design study is a preliminary step for calculating thresholds.
 In additive design, the weed density varies, while crop density is kept constant (Swanton et al., 2015).
 Several review papers are recommending the use of rectangular hyperbola in the weed science literature (Knezevic & Horak, 1998; Ritz et al., 2015; Swanton et al., 2015).
 However, there is still a distinct number of empirical models fitted for additive design studies (Silva et al., 2015; Strieder et al., 2007; Trezzi et al., 2015; Voll et al., 2002).
 Four significant regressions curves are frequently used: linear (Figure 1a), polynomial quadratic (Figure 1b), sigmoid (Figure 1c), and rectangular hyperbola (Figure 1d).
 The commonly used criteria for selection of linear and nonlinear regression models is the equation with highest R-squared (R2).
 The R2 tests the goodness of fit for linear models however it is statistically inadequate for nonlinear model selection (Archontoulis & Miguez, 2015; Zuur et al., 2007).
 There are several appropriate statistical criteria for selecting a nonlinear model for datasets: Akaike’s information criterion (AIC), Bayesian information criterion (BIC), F-test, and likelihood ratio (Anderson, 2007; Lewis et al., 2011; Zucchini, 2000).
-Non-nested models are models with different structure and parameters.
-Therefore, the AIC and BIC are indicated for top model selection.
-However, F-test, AIC, BIC, and likelihood ratio are appropriate for nested models.
-Nested are models that are a particular case of each other and have identical terms whereas one must have one or more additional terms.
+These statistical criteria are used in non-nested and nested models.
+Non-nested models are models with different structure and parameters, such as an exponential decay and a rectangular hyperbola models.
+In contrast, nested are models that are a particular case of each other and have identical terms, whereas one must have one or more additional terms, an example are three or four parameter log-logistic models.
+Therefore, the AIC and BIC are indicated for model selection in non-nested models and F-test, AIC, BIC, and likelihood ratio are appropriate for nested models.

 From a practical standpoint, the top model should be selected upon a balance between statistics and biological relevance, which will help scientists answer their research questions (Onofri et al., 2010; Archontoulis & Miguez, 2015).
 In additive design studies, the model that provides a good fit and essential biological parameters is considered a strong candidate model to describe the dataset.
 The advances in statistical software have facilitated the use of standardized nonlinear regression analysis that can be performed by non-statisticians (Knezevic et al., 2007).
 Therefore, the objectives of this manuscript were to: